Azure/data-api-builder/docs/internals/StoredProcedureDesignDoc.md

 > ### `DatabaseObject.cs`
 > - Tables and views have metadata that does not apply to stored procedures, most notably Columns, Primary Keys, and Relationships.
-> - As such, we create a `StoredProcedureDefinition` class to hold procedure-relevant info - i.e. procedure parameter metadata.
+> - As such, we create a `StoredProcedureDefinition` class with base class as `SourceDefinition` to hold procedure-relevant info - i.e. procedure parameter metadata.
 >     - We also add an `ObjectType` attribute on a `DatabaseObject` for more robust checking of whether it represents a table, view, or stored procedure vs. just null-checking the `TableDefinition` and `StoredProcedureDefinition` attributes.
->     - The `StoredProcedureDefinition` class houses a Dictionary, `Parameters`, of strings to `ParameterDefinition`s, where the strings are procedure parameter names as defined in sql and `ResultSet` containing resultSet fieldName and ResultSet fieldType of the stpred procedure result.
+>     - The `StoredProcedureDefinition` class houses a Dictionary, `Parameters`, of strings to `ParameterDefinition`s, where the strings are procedure parameter names as defined in sql and SourceDefinition.Columns will store the result set as Columns containing resultSet fieldName and ResultSet fieldType of the stpred procedure result.
 >     - `ParameterDefinition` class houses all useful parameter metadata, such as its data type in sql, corresponding CLR/.NET data type, whether it has a default value specified in config, and the default value config defines.
 It also holds parameter type (IN/OUT), but this isn't currently being used.

 <br/>